 Root Insurance differentiates itself from other insurance providers in several ways.
-In calculating premiums, it weighs your driving behavior first, not record.
-Root also doesn’t ensure bad drivers, so it pays out less often.
-However, that means it can deny coverage if you aren’t the best driver.
-It does still look at your driving record and that can also influence your premium.
-To get a score, you first have to take a test drive with the Root mobile app, which can take a couple of weeks.
+In calculating insurance premiums, it weighs your driving behavior first, not your record.
+Root also doesn’t insure bad drivers, so it pays out less often.
+However, that means it can deny coverage if you aren’t a great driver.
+It does still look at your driving record, and that can also influence your premium.
+To get a concrete Root auto insurance quote, you first have to take a test drive with the Root mobile app, which can take a couple of weeks.

-Root Insurance is an insurance provider that began as a startup in Columbus, Ohio in 2015, is a young company and is currently only available in 29 states but it is expanding its availability to more soon.
+Root Insurance is an insurance provider that began as a startup in Columbus, Ohio, in 2015.
+It is a young company and is currently only available in 30 states, but it is expanding its availability to more soon.
 Root car insurance is available in: